Cognition: Memory and learning

 Memory is the ability to retain, store, and retrieve information.
 It includes the capacity to consciously recall past experiences and is central to many other cognitive activities that rely on stored data to process information and coordinate behavior.
 Memory processes have three stages: an input phase where new information is acquired, a storage phase preserving the information for future access, and an output phase retrieving the information and making it available to other cognitive operations.
-Different types of memory are distinguished by the function they perform and the type of information they operate on.
+Different types of memory are distinguished by the function they perform and the type of information on which they operate.

 Working memory stores information temporarily, making it available to other cognitive processes while allowing manipulation of the stored information.
 During mental arithmetic, for example, the working memory holds and updates intermediate results while calculations are performed.
 The term is sometimes used interchangeably with the term short-term memory, which is defined by brief retention without the emphasis on dynamic manipulation.
 Long-term memory, by contrast, retains information for long periods, in some cases indefinitely.
 During storage, the information is not actively considered.
 However, it remains available for retrieval, like when recalling a childhood memory.
 Passive exposure to information is usually not sufficient for the effective formation and retrieval of long-term memories.
-Relevant factors include the level and type of engagement with the content, like attention, emotion, mood, and the context in which the information is processed.
+Relevant factors include the level and type of engagement with the content: for example, the attention, emotion, mood, and context in which the information is processed.